 Wednesday, October 22, 2014

-Imagine that you had a list of everything that’s ever happened with you regarding your sexuality that you’re ashamed of.
+Imagine that you had a list of everything about your sexual history that you’re ashamed of.
 Would you ever share it with anyone?

 My name is Jean Franzblau with “Sexual Esteem with Jean” and we’re deep into a process called “The Sexual Shame Inventory.”
 The Sexual Shame Inventory can include things that have happened to you, things that you have done and even things that you have thought.